Jamie P. Chandler: Research

+Works

 Education

-After studying at Plymouth North High School he graduated with honors from Harvard University, and pursued doctoral studies in political science at City University of New York Graduate School and University Center.
+After studying at Plymouth North High School he graduated with honors from Harvard College, and pursued doctoral studies in political science at Graduate Center of the City University of New York.

-Political views and Influence
+Political views and influence

 Chandler is a centrist, non partisan political analyst.
 He is a strong advocate for reasoned government and responsive politics, and gives much attention to income inequality, civil and minority rights.
 In 2013, he and journalist Palmer Gibbs published a column in the New York Times on the ethics of the major credit card companies doing business with hates groups.
 The piece went on to influence MasterCard to drop several anti-Semitic, Holocaust denial organizations from its payment processing network.

-Entertainment and Documentaries
+Entertainment and documentaries

 Chandler has made a number of factual television appearances and produced a short documentary in 2011 The Faces of Occupy Wall Street.
 In February 2012 he appeared in USA Networks "Characters Unite" campaign.
 He also appeared on mtvU's Professors Strike Back in September 2012 in the episode "Professor is 'Hot for his Age'."